Please read text!

 Eclipta prostrata improves the human body’s non-specific immune function, eliminates oxygen free radicals to inhibit 5-lipoxygenase, protects the chromosomes, shows remarkable hepatoprotective activity, promotes the regeneration of liver cells, increases coronary flow, is a good antioxidant, promotes hair growth and makes hair darker, prolongs the survival time of mice under the normal pressure and hypoxia, and it improves the survival rate of mice under the reduced pressure and hypoxia.
 It has evidence backed antimicrobial, sedative, analgesic, styptic, anti-amoeba, and potential anti-cancer effects.”

 Amazing stuff hey!
-Such a huge amount of medical research, yet I had never even heard of it until a couple years ago.
+Such a huge amount of medical research, yet relatively unknown here in Australia until a couple years ago.

 Anyway, like I say, I can’t and don’t recommend it for anything in particular, except as a collectible, and nibbling a leaf here or there.